xaerochill/liquid-crystal/README.md

 Old version of RGBDS required, 0.3.8 should work.

 Primary To-Do List:
 - Adjust Easy Chat to function with other languages.
- - Requires trimming word count from 6 to 4 and increasing word length from 5 to 8.
+Trim word count from 6 to 4 and increase word length from 5 to 8.
 - Graphical changes to accomodate other languages.
 - Some languages could have minor bugs.
 - Testing is needed from native speakers of other languages, preferably anyone able to assess issues in assembly.